RazerMS/Talent-Recruitment/README.md

 - Focus on UI design principles and make application work intuitively.
 - Analyse and optimize code for security, quality, efficiency, and performance.
 - Look out for new technologies and development tools that make you or the product better.
-- Publish applications to Appstore, TestFlight and Firebase.
+- Publish applications to AppStore, TestFlight and Firebase.
 - Work with the QC team to help design test plans and support testing tools and processes
 - Comfortable with working remotely and collaborating with team online when required.
 - Create and maintain documentation as needed.